soffes/blog/published/2010-02-28-archiving-nsmanagedobject-with-nscoding/archiving-nsmanagedobject-with-nscoding.markdown

+---
-# Archiving NSManagedObject with NSCoding
+title: Archiving NSManagedObject with NSCoding
+categories: development objective-c
+---

 Several of the apps I have been working on lately have been using [Core Data](http://developer.apple.com/mac/library/documentation/Cocoa/Conceptual/CoreData/cdProgrammingGuide.html).
 Core Data is pretty sweet.
 So far, I really like it.